rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - Go back from time to time to this Terminal Window to see how your `timer-test` is responding.
 - Check with other colleagues, that are also part of this workshop, whether they have started their `timer-test`.
 - We will come back to it in a little while, but the main concept here is that your cluster is a PKS-tenant with hard isolation from other PKS-tenants.
-Their workloads should not affect your `timer-test` response times.
+Workloads running in separate clusters will not affect your `timer-test` response times.

 - Now to the dangerous part of this Lab.
 Using a second Terminal Window, execute the following command to become a PKS Administrator:

 ```
 pks login -a https://api.pks.pks4u.com:9021 -u pks_admin -p password -k
 ```
-- Now take a look at your scope of control by executing the following command:
+- Now take a look at the scope of control of the `pks_admin` user, by executing the following command:
 ```
 pks clusters
 ```
 - When logged-in with the scope of a PKS Administrator, you can see and manage all K8s Clusters created via the PKS Control Plane.
 Please make sure not to delete or resize any clusters.

-- We have a `shared-cluster` that has not been used by any labs.
+- We have a `shared-cluster` that has not been used in any labs.
 Execute the following command to learn more about this `shared-cluster`:

 ```
 pks get-credentials shared-cluster                 # if asked for a password, it's password